orgmanager/orgmanager/README.md

 For automated testing we use
 * the Laravel testing functionalities
 * PHPUnit

-### Testing the OrgManager Development Version

-We use the Laravel testing functionalities and PHPUnit to add automated testing to OrgManager.

 ### Setting up the testing enviroment
 By default, the tests will run in a special database called `orgmanager_test` in `localhost` with username `root` and password `root`.
 If you need to change this, edit the `.env.testing` file.
 This is an example of a customized `.env.testing` file: